christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 Macros are scripting for the office suite.

 Many languages are accepted by the [LibreOffice API](http://api.libreoffice.org/), thanks to the [Universal Network Objects (UNO)](https://en.wikipedia.org/wiki/Universal_Network_Objects).
-Among the available languages : Visual Basic, Java, C/C++, Javascript, Python.
+Among them are : Visual Basic, Java, C/C++, Javascript, Python.

-The API is interface-oriented, meaning you communicate with the controller of the interface and the document has to be open.
+The API is interface-oriented, meaning your code communicate with the controller of the interface and the document has to be open.
 Many other Python libraries are not interface-oriented, creating  directly the file in the **Open Document format** and saving it to disk with the correct extension

 - **.odt** for text files
 - **.ods** for spreadsheets